AronSilber/Tree-and-support-vector-methods-on-the-Boston-dataset/README.md

-# Tree-support-vector-methods-on-the-Boston-dataset
-Regression and classification trees, random forests, support vector classifiers, and cross validation methods on the "Boston" dataset
+In my third homework for my "Math for Data Science" class, I was tasked with implementing regression trees, classification trees, random forests, support vector classifiers, and cross validation methods on the "Boston" dataset.